 - March 23, 2018

-Disrupting the World Art Market Thanks to the Technology Used in Space
+Disrupting the Global Art Market Using Space Technology

 Last week, the Czech company InsightART introduced the RToo – a digital scanner designed to analyse artwork using particle detectors.
 A reduced version of the same detector is also being used by NASA at the International Space Station (ISS).
 InsightART also announced an investment made by the Air Ventures Fund.
 The RToo, according to the InsightART, signiﬁcantly expands the possibilities of current X-ray technologies.
 The scanner produces not only colour X-ray images but, also makes it possible to distinguish the composition of material in a non-invasive manner.
 Technological innovation can completely replace globally used methods of art analysis and thanks to the "smart" pixels of the X-ray detector, RToo is able to scan in colour at high resolution above 100 megapixels and is fully digital.